clee704/cpucoolerchart/README.rst

 It will make a SQLite database at ``instance/development.db`` under the current directory.
 Although not tested, there is no restrictions on the choice of the database to use as long as SQLAlchemy_ supports it.
-See Config_ for how to change database options.
+See Configuration_ for how to change database options.

 Now the database is ready and empty.
 Run the following command to fill it with
 data: